Yabloko: Political party (2002 to present)

-Russian invasion of Ukraine and Stance on war in Ukraine
+Russian invasion of Ukraine and stance on war in Ukraine

-On February 13, 2022, Yabloko published a petition against a possible war with Ukraine.
+On 13 February 2022, Yabloko published a petition against a possible war with Ukraine.
 Yabloko is opposing Russia's 2022 attack on Ukraine and has been taking part in protests against the war.
-After the beginning of the invasion, the Federal Political Committee of the party declared “Yabloko expresses its categorical protest against the outbreak of hostilities against Ukraine.
+After the beginning of the invasion, the Federal Political Committee of the party declared "Yabloko expresses its categorical protest against the outbreak of hostilities against Ukraine.
 This war is Russia's war with the objective course of history, a war against time, a tragic fall from the reality of the modern world.
-The consequences of this war will last for a very long time, but now, first of all, it is a tragedy, suffering and death of people, and this will never be corrected.
-The reason for the tragedy is lies, cruelty and absolute indifference to the people of the Russian authorities.
+The consequences of this war will last for a very long time, but now, first of all, it is a tragedy, suffering, and death of people, and this will never be corrected.
+The reason for the tragedy is lies, cruelty, and absolute indifference to the people of the Russian authorities.
 The Yabloko party considers the war with Ukraine to be the gravest crime.
-We believe that this war is contrary to the national interests of Russia and destroys the future of Russia.”
-On February 28, 2022, the Yabloko factions in the parliaments of Moscow, St. Petersburg, the Pskov region and Karelia tried to initiate appeals from their legislative assemblies to President Putin with a call to immediately stop hostilities on the territory of Ukraine and start peace negotiations with international mediation, withdraw military units to places of permanent deployment, to exchange prisoners on the principle of “all for all”.
-A number of members of the Yabloko party in various regions were detained for participating in anti-war protests.
+We believe that this war is contrary to the national interests of Russia and destroys the future of Russia."
+On 28 February 2022, the Yabloko factions in the parliaments of Moscow, St. Petersburg, the Pskov region, and Karelia tried to initiate appeals from their legislative assemblies to President Putin with a call to immediately stop hostilities on the territory of Ukraine and start peace negotiations with international mediation, withdraw military units to places of permanent deployment, to exchange prisoners on the principle of "all for all".
+Several members of the Yabloko party in various regions were detained for participating in anti-war protests.

 Organizational structure

-RUDP Yabloko consists of regional branches, one per subject of the federation, regional branches from local branches, one per urban district or municipal district, local branches from primary branches, one per urban settlement or rural settlement.
+RUDP Yabloko consists of regional branches, one per subject of the federation, regional branches from local branches, one per urban district or municipal district, local branches from primary branches, and one per urban settlement or rural settlement.